Effect of filter kernel on scale-energetics of near-wall turbulent structures: Effect of different filter kernels on the inter-scale energy flux

 \subsection{One-point statistics}

 Qualitatively, all filter kernels produce similar mean statistics.
 Regions of positive and negative net flux are consistent among all filters and the inner ($y^{+}=\num{5}$) and outer ($y^{+}=\num{30}$) maxima of forward scatter collapse exactly with the boundaries of the buffer layer.
 Also the backscatter maxima collapse for all three filters; namely at $y^{+}=\num{12}$.
-Similar qualitative agreements among different filters can be observed for the other statistical moments (RMS, skewness and flatness), which are plotted in figures~\ref{fig:plotPiStatComparePaper}b to d.
-However, quantitatively the Fourier kernel yields much stronger mean fluxes compared to Gauss and box.
-Forward peak fluxes are up to \SI{55}{\percent} higher and the backscatter peak continuously reduces from Fourier to box to Gauss (figure~\ref{fig:plotPiStatComparePaper}a).
-This is consistent with \textcite{Leslie1979}, who showed analytically that the amount of backward scatter contribution to the eddy viscosity is significantly reduced for a Gauss filter in comparison to a Fourier filter.
-Additionally, the RMS statistics presented in figure~\ref{fig:plotPiStatComparePaper}b reveal twice as strong excursions from the mean flux throughout the buffer layer, when comparing the Fourier filter against Gauss and box.
-These effects were already inferred from the instantaneous picture (figure~\ref{fig:plotPiFieldCompare}) and are consistent with \textcite{Aoyama2005} and \textcite{Piomelli1991}, who report a much smaller volume fraction of backscatter events in HIT and channel flow, when comparing Gauss against Fourier.
-The skewness and flatness factors, shown in figures~\ref{fig:plotPiStatComparePaper}c and d, exhibit discrepancies up to \SI{300}{\percent}, when comparing Fourier, Gauss and box.
-Similar deviations have recently been reported by \textcite{Cardesa2019, Buzzicotti2018, Cardesa2015}, who considered the effect of different filters and different inter-scale energy transfer markers in HIT: The Fourier filter leads to much more symmetric (\ie less skewed) probability density functions compared to the Gauss filter.
-As already discussed in section~\ref{sec:onePointStatisticsFourier}, rare but extreme $\Pi$ events play an important role for reliable prediction of scale energetics.
-Especially in the viscous sublayer and throughout the entire outer region, the Fourier filter predicts significantly fewer and more uniformly distributed extreme events as compared to Gauss and box.
+Similar qualitative agreements among different kernels can be observed for the other statistical moments (RMS, skewness and flatness), which are plotted in figures~\ref{fig:plotPiStatCompare}b to d.
+However, quantitatively the sharp spectral kernel yields much stronger mean fluxes compared to Gaussian and box.
+Forward peak fluxes are up to \SI{55}{\percent} higher and the backscatter peak continuously reduces from sharp spectral to box to Gaussian (figure~\ref{fig:plotPiStatCompare}a).
+This is consistent with \textcite{Leslie1979}, who showed analytically that the amount of backward scatter contribution to the eddy viscosity is significantly reduced for a Gaussian filter in comparison to a sharp spectral filter.
+Results from a preliminary study\cite{Chen2019} indicate that small variations in $\lambda$ are insufficient to align the peaks of the mean energy flux profiles obtained with the Gaussian kernel with those obtained using the sharp spectral kernel.
+Since minor adjustments to the filter scale fail to produce consistent mean energy flux statistics across different kernels, we conclude that the influence of the filter kernel cannot, in general, be compensated by simply changing $\lambda$.